Candy Chromatography: What Makes Those Colors?

 - For example, you could test red M&Ms®, brown M&Ms®, and blue Skittles®.

-- Cut each filter paper in half (length-wise) to make approximately 2 centimeters (cm) wide by 7.5 cm long strips.
+- Cut each chromatography paper in half (length-wise) to make approximately 2 centimeters (cm) wide by 7.5 cm long strips.
 You will need at least 30 chromatography strips.

 - Use a pencil to lightly label which candy color or food coloring will be spotted on each paper strip.
 Label 5 chromatography strips for each candy color and 5 strips for each food coloring (red, green, and blue).
 Tip: do not use a pen for writing on the strips: the ink will run when the solvent passes through the strips.

-Figure 2.
-Each chromatography strip will have an origin line.
+Figure 3.
+Each chromatography strip will have an origin line (baseline).
 The dye to be tested will be spotted in the middle of the origin line.

 Next you need to extract some dye from each candy you wish to test.